 OSHA lists these sections, along with the details that need to be included, in Appendix D to the HazCom 2012 regulations.
 You can use that listing as a framework for your own SDS, filling in the blanks to create a complete and compliant Safety Data Sheet.

-You can also request a free reference chart from Graphic Products that describes the new SDS format, and shows how its sections match the labeling system in HazCom 2012.
-For more details, request complete Best Practice Guides to OSHA’s HazCom 2012 rules, or to the original international GHS standard.
+You can also grab our SDS Labeling Chart that describes the new SDS format, and shows how its sections match the labeling system in HazCom 2012.
+For more details, request complete Best Practice Guide to OSHA’s HazCom 2012 rules, or to the original international GHS standard.